raphCode/master-thesis-muzero/discussion.typ

 Second, the !g Catch is very simple and might not exhibit enough complexity for the !nns used.

-Exploring bigger, more challenging !env is therefore an interesting direction for further research about latent losses in !mz.
+Exploring bigger, more challenging !env with latent losses may therefore be an interesting direction for further research about latent losses in !mz.

 == Ablation Study: !TNs